rinavillaruz/terraform-aws-kubernetes/README.md

 **July 3, 2025**
 - Shared logging and error handling across all nodes.
 - Enhanced control plane initialization.
 It waits for Control Plane 1 to be ready before creating Control Planes 2 and 3 for smooth joining.
-- Worker Node Readiness Check.
+- Worker node readiness check.
 Ensures all worker nodes join the cluster.
-- Automated Worker Node Labeling.
-Converts "<none>" role to "worker"
+- Automated worker node labeling.
+Converts "none" role to "worker"
 - Added comprehensive logging and it is being stored in /tmp/terraform-*-debug.log

 **June 28, 2025**